underbluewaters/homebridge-sainsmart-16-usb/README.md

 **Please note that currently only a single board is supported.**

+# Prerequisites

+Make sure you have lib-usb available on your system.
+On a raspbian I had to install `libusb-1.0-0.dev`.

 # Installation

 `npm install -g homebridge-sainsmart-16-usb`

 You will need to ensure the user running homebridge has access to your usb device.
-To do this setup a [udev rule](https://github.com/node-hid/node-hid#udev-device-permissions).
+To do this setup a [udev rule](https://github.com/mvines/sainsmart-relay16#udev-rules).

 ```
 "accessories": [